 Just about every industry has some type of group or association that represents the industry.
 US News published an article called 10 Strange Lobbying Groups That We Swear Are Real which is pretty funny.
-Among the groups listed are The US Association of Reptile Keepers, The American Dehydrated Onion and Garlic association, and the Balloon Council.
+Among the groups listed is The US Association of Reptile Keepers, The American Dehydrated Onion and Garlic Association, and the Balloon Council.
 According to the article, the last one had a pretty busy year, because there was a shortage of helium that year.

-Each of these associations have meetings, and every meeting requires speakers to present.
-For instance, today, as I'm writing this post, FLOAT 2019 is going on.
+Each of these associations has meetings, and every meeting requires speakers to present.
+For instance, today, as I’m writing this post, FLOAT 2019 is going on.
 This is the convention for balloon enthusiasts.
 (According to their website at http://www.floatconvention.com/general-classes, the event is SOLD OUT!)
-One of the sessions is called "Baby Boom".
-The speaker is showing the audience how to cash in on baby showers in today's world.
+One of the sessions is called “Baby Boom”.
+The speaker is showing the audience how to cash in on baby showers in today’s world.

-One question that you might have about these types of speeches is, "Do you actually get paid to do these types of presentations?"
+One question that you might have about these types of speeches is, “Do you actually get paid to do these types of presentations?”
 Well, in some cases, yes.
 Conventions hire me all the time to do breakout sessions and keynote speeches.
 In most cases, though, not really.
 You might get a small honorarium or a free trade show booth, but many of these types of speeches are done on a volunteer basis.
-However, if you are trying to start a speaking career, these are great places to get on stage, get a video of you speaking, and also get a your first raving fans.
+However, if you are trying to start a speaking career, these are great places to get on stage, get a video of you speaking, and also get your first raving fans.

 In addition, even if you don’t get a fee for speaking, you can still make money by…